asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 The argument expansions run on separate active-macro-stacks.
-Any token that is marked for non-replacement within the tokens of the argument expansion, retains its mark, even if substituted into parent-construct's replacement-lists and then rescanned.
+Any token that is marked for non-replacement within the tokens of the argument expansion, retains its mark, even if substituted into parent-constructs' replacement-lists and then rescanned.